 Public sidewalks are typically located in areas designated as public right-of-way, which is used for the purpose of providing the general public access through roadways and sidewalks.
 Any construction activities that propose improvements in the public right-of-way are required to obtain an encroachment permit.
 Applying for and obtaining an encroachment permit involves the following steps.

 In most situations, the homeowner will likely elect to acquire a contractor to perform the necessary repairs to any existing sidewalk sections.
 At a minimum, the following questions should be addressed when selecting a contractor:

 Does the contractor have the appropriate license?

-Contractor’s working in the right-of-way must obtain a contractor’s license issued by the Contractor’s State License Board.
+Contractors working in the right-of-way must obtain a contractor's license issued by the Contractors State License Board.
 Concrete work within the public right-of-way can be performed by a contractor who has obtained a General Engineering Contractor (A) or a specialty license such as a Concrete Contractor (C-8).
-In some situations a contractors with a General Building (B) license may be able to perform the work and must follow the guidelines specified by the State License Board.
+In some situations a contractor with a General Building (B) license may be able to perform the work and must follow the guidelines specified by the Contractors State License Board.
 The following links can be used to verify a contractor’s license or to obtain additional information regarding license classifications.
 Other specialty license types may be able to perform the concrete work when the sidewalk or driveway replacement is incidental to their main specialty.
 An example of this is the removal and replacement of a section of sidewalk in order to perform a sewer line repair or replacement.
 The contractor licensed to perform the sewer repair may also perform the incidental sidewalk restoration if the sidewalk was removed as part of the repair

 Does the contractor have the appropriate liability and worker’s compensation insurance?